It is a monosulfamic diuretic that differs chemically from thiazide diuretics in that a double ring system is incorporated into its structure.

-- The inactive ingredients are colloidal silicon dioxide, lactose, magnesium stearate, microcrystalline cellulose, povidone, sodium starch glycolate.
+- The inactive ingredients are colloidal silicon dioxide, lactose, magnesium stearate, microcrystalline cellulose, povidone, and sodium starch glycolate.

 What are the possible side effects of Chlorthalidone?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives, difficult breathing, swelling of your face, lips, tongue, or throat.

 - Dry mouth.

-- Feeling weak, sleepy, restless or dizzy.
+- I was feeling weak, sleepy, restless, or dizzy.

 - Fast or uneven heartbeat.

 - You are urinating less than usual or nothing at all.

 It is indicated in the treatment of hypertension alone or combination with other antihypertensive medications.